KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

 * *[zoeken](literatuurplein-zoeken_06122019.tsv)* (51) : Pages related to simple and advanced search.
 * *[overige](literatuurplein-overige_06122019.tsv)* (16) : Pages like Sitemap, Contact, Disclaimer, Colophon etc.

-Obviously, more Literatuurplein URLs than are listed in these files are (likely to be) available in the WBM.
-This is because apart from the *active* archiving effort described here, the WMB crawler/archiver has visited the site over its lifetime, thus archiving pages for many years (we could call this *passive* archiving).
+Obviously, more Literatuurplein URLs than are listed here are (likely to be) available in the WBM.
+This is because apart from the *active* archiving effort I've conducted, the WMB crawler/archiver has visited the site over its lifetime, thus archiving pages for many years (*passive* archiving).

 ## Data sources
 The data to make the above files was obtained from 3 sources: